preble/pyprocgame/docs/overview.markdown

 - Layer 1: libpinproc, C API to P-ROC.
 - Layer 2: High level ruleset development frameworks, such as pyprocgame.

-pyprocgame is a set of Python classes designed to make implementing a mode-based custom ruleset easier.
-The classes make responding to switch events easier, as well as providing support for providing graphics and text to the pinball display (DMD).  pyprocgame is based on pypinproc, the Python wrapper for libpinproc.
+pyprocgame is a set of Python classes designed to provide a framework for implementing mode-based custom rulesets for pinball games.
+The classes make responding to abritrary and non-trivial switch events easy, as well as providing support for displaying graphics and text on the pinball display (DMD).  pyprocgame is based on pypinproc, the Python wrapper for libpinproc.

 ### Prerequisites

 This guide is written with the assumption that you are familiar with [object-oriented programming](http://en.wikipedia.org/wiki/Object-oriented_programming) and, to a lesser extent, the [Python](http://python.org) programming language.
-Terminology such as object, class, and subclass are used frequently within this guide and having a basic understanding of what those terms mean is important.
+Terminology such as *object*, *class*, and *subclass* are used frequently within this guide and having a basic understanding of what those terms mean is important.
 There is a significant amount of demo code available for pyprocgame; you should not hesitate to examine it or post to the appropriate forums if you have questions.

 ## What's In pyprocgame